818 Naval Air Squadron: Norway and the English Channel

 The squadron then moved ashore, spending the period between May and June 1940 flying out of Thorney and RAF Carew Cheriton, working with RAF Coastal Command in the English Channel.

+Mediterranean

 They returned to Ark Royal in mid-June, and sailed with her to the Mediterranean Sea.
 They were used in the Attack on Mers-el-Kébir, carrying out strikes against the Vichy-French battleship Strasbourg.
 They again saw action in attacks on Italian targets on Sicily, and in the Battle of Cape Spartivento, with attacks on the Italian battleship Littorio on 27 November 1940.
 They were also involved in providing air cover for the Malta Convoys, and in February 1941 carried out attacks on targets at Livorno, Genoa, Pisa and La Spezia.

 Hunting the battleship Bismarck

 The breakout into the Atlantic of the German battleship Bismarck in May 1941 led to the Ark Royal being ordered into the Atlantic with the British fleet to hunt and sink the German ship.
 When the Bismarck was located, aircraft from 810 and 818 Naval Air Squadrons carried out attacks.
 Eventually a Swordfish of 818 Squadron, probably the one piloted by Sub-Lt.
 John Moffat, struck Bismarck's aft with a torpedo, jamming her rudder in a turn to starboard.
 Unable to manoeuvre, the Bismarck swung around in a wide circle, allowing the ships of Force H to catch up and sink the German ship.